Table of Contents

 - Do you have a strong presence on popular social media platforms such as Facebook and Instagram?

 - Are you engaging your customers on social media?

 Alas, if you answer ‘no’ to any of these questions, it can only mean one thing.
-There is more you can do with your strategy.
-This applies even if your furniture is exquisite, extravagant and tailored only for the crazy rich.
+There is likely more that you can do with your current digital marketing strategy.
+This applies even if your furniture is exquisite, extravagant and tailored only for the crazy rich, pun intended.

 As with all other industries, reaching out to potential customers for brand and product awareness is the first step to grow your furniture business.